amida-tech/blue-button-model/README.md

 __ARGUMENTS__

 * `obj` - Component in the JSON health data document.
-* `schemaName` - Type of `obj` to select the schema to validate with.
+* `schemaName` - Type of `obj`.
 You can use `id` property of any schema avaiable in the [list](#schemaListMethod).
 * returns - `true` or `false`.

 ### validator.getLastError()

 If validation fails this method returns the details of the errors.
-The error object is actually an array of errors directly provided by the underlying library [zschema](https://github.com/zaggino/z-schema).
+The error object is actually an array of errors and directly provided by the underlying library [zschema](https://github.com/zaggino/z-schema).

 <a name="schemaListMethod" />
 ### schemas.list(expandCommon)